virtualmin/virtualmin-nginx/README.md

 The install script uses your OS native package manager to install all software, including our packages.

-The `LEMP` stack installs Virtualmin with the nginx and nginx-ssl plugsin, nginx, BIND, Postfix, MariaDB, PHP, etc. and sets them up for use in a shared virtual hosting environment.
+The `LEMP` stack installs Virtualmin with the nginx and nginx-ssl plugins, nginx, BIND, Postfix, MariaDB, PHP, etc. and sets them up for use in a shared virtual hosting environment.